mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 "protection space."
 See [RFC 2617](http://tools.ietf.org/html/rfc2617).
 If the result did not include a realm, then option must be omitted.
 For logins obtained from HTML forms, this field must be omitted.
+For add-on associated credentials this field briefly denotes the credentials purpose (It is displayed as a description in the applications built-in login management UI).

 @prop [usernameField] {string}
 The `name` attribute for the user name input in a form.
 Non-form logins